Ferguson CX · V1 · prototype-focused · See V2 (process-focused) → Read the editorial memo →

 Chapter 01

 The work sat inside Ferguson's CX team, partnered with their internal service design lead.
-Solo on the design side, part time, with a light oversight structure.
-The seven-phase framework I built — Monitor & Frame, Explore & Identify, Ideate & Visualize, Prototype & Envision, Experiment, Refine, Optimize — was built while running it, not designed in advance.
-Two pieces of upstream work shaped everything: a Pro Pickup service blueprint mapping what was supposed to happen at each step, and eight Counter Experience Principles that became the rubric the prototyping teams used to evaluate every concept.
+Solo on the design side, part-time, with light oversight.
+The seven-phase framework — Monitor & Frame, Explore & Identify, Ideate & Visualize, Prototype & Envision, Experiment, Refine, Optimize — was built while running it, not designed in advance.

 Affinity-clustering board grouping post-it notes into themes: Ease, Modes of interaction, TRUST, Speed, Efficiency and simplicity, We value you — the synthesis behind the eight Counter Experience Principles.